Mixed Breeds

 • You can expect a friendly smile and a whole lot of canine love.

-• He will be friendly with strangers, and just about anyone regardless whether he has met them before.
+• He will be friendly with strangers and just about anyone, regardless of whether he has met them before.

 • He should be with a family who isn’t going to leave him on his own for too long.

-• The Golden Mountain dog is very eager to please his master and very intelligent.
+• Golden Mountain Dogs are very eager to please and very intelligent.

-• This is a great mixt for a first time dog owner with little dog training experience.
+• This is a great mix for a first-time dog owner with little dog training experience.

-• He is suited to families with young children and multi-pet households because he is so gentle.
+• They are gentle and well-suited to families with young children and multi-pet households.

 • He is a heavy shedder, so expect a lot of dog hair in your home.

-• The Golden Mountain dog needs around 45 to 60 minutes of exercise a day.
+• Golden Mountain Dogs need around 45 to 60 minutes of exercise a day.

-There is no doubt that the Golden Mountain dog is a rare designer dog, and as such finding a reputable breeder will take time and there may be some traveling involved too.
-Whatever breeder you decide to work with be sure to read reviews, visit the breeder and the puppies and their parents in person, and be sure to see all of their recommended health certificates.
+There is no doubt that the Golden Mountain Dog is a rare designer dog.
+Finding a reputable breeder will take time, and there may be some traveling involved.
+Whatever breeder you decide to work with, be sure to read reviews.
+Try to visit the breeder and see the puppies and their parents in person.
+Be sure to ask to see all of their recommended health screenings and certificates.

 Puppy Costs